prajjwol1/automation-assignment/README.md

 Since the real ChatGPT UI cannot be automated due to strong bot detection and dynamic loading, I created a MockGPT static HTML page that mimics ChatGPT's response behavior.
-This allowed me to perform stable and predictable Selenium automation.
-I attempted live ChatGPT automation but it was not possible due to bot protection.

 # Assignment 1 -- UI Automation and HTML Report
 What I automated: